isomerpages/nlb-biblioasia/_holding-area/Going Against the (Rice) Grain: The “Eat More Wheat” Campaign.md

 [^31]: Radio Singapura, “Background No. 1: Why Wheat,” 29 March 1968, sound, 5:33, 7:17.
 (From National Archives of Singapore, accession no. 1998006042)

-“Doctors to S’pore Govt: Why Not Seek Our Help?,” Straits Budget, 27 November 1968, 5.
+[^32]: “Doctors to S’pore Govt: Why Not Seek Our Help?,” *Straits Budget*, 27 November 1968, 5.
 (From NewspaperSG)

-“‘Eat More Wheat’ Campaign Criticised,” Eastern Sun, 20 December 1967, 10.
-(From NewspaperSG) “‘Eat More Wheat’ Campaign Criticised.”
+[^33]: “‘Eat More Wheat’ Campaign Criticised,” *Eastern Sun*, 20 December 1967, 10.
-Henry L. Pau, “Eating More Wheat But Cheaply,” Straits Budget, 24 January 1968, 2.
 (From NewspaperSG)

+[^34]: “‘Eat More Wheat’ Campaign Criticised.”

+[^35]: Henry L. Pau, “Eating More Wheat But Cheaply,” *Straits Budget*, 24 January 1968, 2.
+(From NewspaperSG)

-“Rice Eaters Won’t Desert the Bowl, Says a Wheat Survey,” Straits Times, 29 August 1968, 11.
-(From NewspaperSG) An Arian, “We’ve Got to Keep All the Campaigns Going,” Straits Times, 20 August 1971, 23; “Keep Clean Drive Still On – Ministry,” Straits Times, 21 August 1971, 5.
+[^36]: “Rice Eaters Won’t Desert the Bowl, Says a Wheat Survey,” *Straits Times*, 29 August 1968, 11.
+(From NewspaperSG)

+[^37]: An Arian, “We’ve Got to Keep All the Campaigns Going,” *Straits Times,* 20 August 1971, 23; “Keep Clean Drive Still On – Ministry,” *Straits Times*, 21 August 1971, 5.
 (From NewspaperSG).
 [Note: The “green revolution” in Asia refers to the cultivation of high-yield rice varieties and the adoption of agricultural processes like chemical fertilisers and mechanisation.]